opportus/object-mapper/README.md

 ### Filtering

-A *filter* allows you to filter the *source point* value before it gets assigned to the *target point* by the mapper.
+A *filter* allows filtering the *source point* value before it gets assigned to the *target point* by the mapper.

-A basic example about how to use a *filter*:
+A basic example of how to use a *filter*:

 ```php
 class User